Last Updated on March 13, 2023 by Maggie McKneely

-The closest airport to Glacier National Park is the Kalispell airport (FCA), so for our purposes here we’ll assume that’s where you’ll start your adventure.
-Once you land, grab your rental car (the easiest way to enjoy the park), and hit the road!…
+The closest airport to Glacier National Park is the Kalispell Airport (FCA), so for our purposes here we’ll assume that’s where you’ll start your adventure.
+Once you land, grab your rental car (the easiest way to enjoy the park – here’s a guide on renting a car in the USA), and hit the road!…

 For about 40 minutes, until you arrive at Flathead Lake, the largest natural freshwater lake west of the Mississippi.
 I know, I know… “but that’s not in Glacier National Park!”
 Don’t worry, you’ll be glad you included Flathead Lake in your Glacier National Park itinerary.

-An afternoon won’t give you much time to explore the park since it’s an hour drive from Kalispell, but it’s plenty of time to kick off your Montana trip with a kayak tour.
+Don’t head to the park today because an afternoon won’t give you much time since it’s an hour’s drive from Kalispell.
+Instead, kick off your Montana trip with a kayak tour on Flathead Lake.